 Including the hour allows us to import files from a specific hour in the day, which is occasionally useful, but not necessary.
 Running an hourly pipeline in a continuous job requires us to use 24 times more list requests than a daily pipeline, because we issue a list request for each hour.
 List requests aren't all that expensive so it's not a big issue, but when trying to minimize costs, we recommend the daily structure.
 It's fairly rare that we require an hourly pipeline.

 Some datasets are made up of events from multiple data sources.
 Now that we have identified the time the files represent, we can specify the source in either an additional "folder" or just in the filename itself.
 Since you never know if you'll want to import different types of events into the dataset, you may want to specify the source even if you have just one source.

-This will allow us to set up separate pipelines if the different file types require separate transformer configurations - or if they do not, we can set up one pipeline for everything after the daily / hourly folders.
+This allows us to set up separate pipelines if the different file types require separate transformer configurations – or if they do not, we can set up one pipeline for everything after the daily / hourly folders.

 Step 4: Optimize file size

 For best import speed and flexibility, aim for file sizes of 200–500 MB uncompressed.
 It is ok, and recommended, to compress files, but upon inflation aim for 200–500 MB.
 This allows Interana to maximize import parallelism.